Foran/free-wp-membership/readme.txt

 Currently the Payment gateways are non-functional due to stripping out the copy-protection during the open sourcing process.
 These will be restored over time, including: PayPal, Authorize.net and Google Checkout.

-The primary repository for Free WP-Membership is at [GitHub](https://github.com/Foran/free-wp-membership "Free WP-Membership main repository")
+The primary repository for Free WP-Membership is at [GitHub](https://github.com/Foran/free-wp-membership "Free WP-Membership main repository").
+The project home page is at [Free WP-Membership](http://free-wp-membership.foransrealm.com "Free WP-Membership project home page").

 == Installation ==
 Simply unpack in the wp-content/plugins folder

 == Frequently Asked Questions ==
+= When is feature "X" going to be done? =
+I work on Free WP-Membership as time permits, so the best answer I can give is "When it's done".
+With that said it is open source and you can contribute to it.
+To do so simply fork the project on [GitHub](https://github.com/Foran/free-wp-membership "Fork Me") and submit a pull request with your changes.
+Now while I don't have any specific dates things will be done, I am keeping a current list of the sequence things are planned to be done at [Issues](http://free-wp-membership.foransrealm.com/Issues.html "Current Issues") and [GitHub](https://github.com/Foran/free-wp-membership/issues "Current Issues").
 = What is currently being worked on? =
-Check [GitHub](https://github.com/Foran/free-wp-membership/issues "Current Issues") for the most current list of items == Changelog ==
+Check the [Issues](http://free-wp-membership.foransrealm.com/Issues.html "Current Issues") or [GitHub](https://github.com/Foran/free-wp-membership/issues "Current Issues") pages for the most current list of items.

+== Changelog ==
 = 1.1.7 =
-= 1.1.6.1 =
+* Issues on News & Info are now sorted by release milestone = 1.1.6.1 =
 * fixed an error in the installation of 1.1.6 that caused a server 500 error = 1.1.6 =